Colleges online allow adult students to get a college degree. Even without going to in-person classes, they can become college graduates.

 Not all schools conferring online degrees are the same.
 Some award degrees that are worth something and thus accepted and respected by employers, while others hand out completely worthless degrees.

-Before applying to any online college, make sure that it’s legit.
+Before signing up for any online college, make sure that it’s legit.

 If the online school is the virtual campus of an actual college or university such as Columbia University, Johns Hopkins University, Florida State University, UCLA, GIT and the University of Texas at Austin, then you can rest assured that it’s not a diploma mill — the online program you will pay and work hard for will result in a legitimate degree.